google-github-actions/auth/README.md

     delegates.

--   `cleanup_credentials`: (Optional) If true, the action will remove any generated credentials from the filesystem upon completion.
+-   `cleanup_credentials`: (Optional) If true, the action will remove any created credentials from the filesystem upon completion.
+This only applies if "create_credentials_file" is true.
 The default is true.

 ## Outputs